linode/apl-docs/about/about-intro.md

 Take inspiration from https://rancher.com/why-rancher/rancher-strengthens-kubernetes/ -->

 Otomi offers an Operating System like experience, using Kubernetes as its kernel.
+Why Otomi?

-- Otomi is completely open source, allowing customization and also extensibility
+- Otomi is completely open source, allowing customization and extensibility
-- Integrates upstream Kubernetes with proven open source applications and add-ons
+- Otomi integrates upstream Kubernetes with proven open source applications and add-ons
-- Single deployable package with curated industry proven applications and policies for better governance and security
+- Otomi is a single deployable package with curated industry proven applications and policies for better governance and security
-- Create your enterprise-grade container platform/internal developer platform to increase developer efficiency
+- Use Otomi to create your enterprise-grade container platform or internal developer platform to increase developer efficiency
-- Carefully crafted sane defaults that minimizes configuration effort and time to market
+- Otomi offers carefully crafted sane defaults to minimize configuration effort and time to market
-- Incorporating open source standards and best practices
+- Otomi incorporates open source standards and best practices

 <!-->Perhaps a reference to our demo or whitepaper for more explanation-->
 <!-- This documentation is intended to provide technical, operational and background information for Otomi. -->